Bhanusri-1320/DotNet_Training_Notes/notes.md

 ```

-- static on can't be parameterized so overloading of static con is not possible. coz they are implicitly called when they are implictly called we will not have chance to call them explictly so we can't pass parameters.
+- static con can't be parameterized so overloading of static con is not possible. coz they are implicitly called when they are implictly called we will not have chance to call them explictly so we can't pass parameters.

 - ### Why constructors are needed in a class:
     -  ![alt text](image-3.png)